How to File a Mini Tort Claim in Michigan

-If you do not have all the at-fault party’s information, it is nearly impossible to file a mini tort claim.
-Sometimes you are able to get the information off of a police report, but never rely solely on a police report.
+If you do not have all the at-fault party’s information, it is nearly impossible to file a mini-tort claim.
+Sometimes you can get the information off of a police report but never rely solely on a police report.
 Often, the reports are not filled out completely with contact information and insurance company information.

 Without the at-fault party’s information, you will not be able to file a claim.
 In Michigan, if you do not have collision coverage and you are involved in a hit and run, no coverage is provided under your policy.
 Review your declaration page or ask your agent what coverage is on your insurance policy.

 A police report should explain in detail what happened in the accident.
-It should also list who is at-fault.
-In order to pursue a mini tort claim, you need to be less than 50% at-fault.
-If the police report clearly states this, filing the claim will be easier because it won’t be he said she said.
+It should also list who is at fault.
+To pursue a mini-tort claim, you need to be less than 50 percent at fault.
+If the police report clearly states this, filing the claim will be easier because it won’t be, he said, she said.

-05Step 5: Call your Agent and Notify the At-Fault Party’s Insurance Company
+Call Your Agent and Notify the At-Fault Party’s Insurance Company

 Provide the following:

 - At-fault party’s name, policy number, and vehicle involved

 - Your name, policy number, and vehicle involved

 - Description of the accident and copy of the police report